mirashanouda/SmartWallet/README.md

 # SmartWallet
-C++ project to create a smart wallet system composed of a client and server sides
+C++ project to create a smart wallet system composed of a client and server sides that interacts using socket programming.